tonywu6/mdbookkit/docs/src/rustdoc-link.md

 ## Getting started

-`mdbook-rustdoc-link` is an mdBook [preprocessor].

-1. First, install it:
+You will need to:

+1. Have [rust-analyzer]:

+   - If you already use the [VS Code extension][ra-extension], the server binary that comes with it will automatically be used, no extra setup is needed!
+   - Otherwise, [install][ra-install] rust-analyzer (e.g. via `rustup`) and make sure it's on your `PATH`.

+2. Install this project:

    ```
    cargo install mdbook-rustdoc-link
    ```

-2. You will also need [rust-analyzer]:

-   - If you already use the [VS Code extension][ra-extension], `rustdoc-link` will automatically use the server binary that comes with it, no extra setup is needed!
-   - Otherwise, [install][ra-install] rust-analyzer (e.g. via `rustup`) and make sure it's on your `PATH`.

-3. Configure your `book.toml`:
+3. Configure your `book.toml` to use it as a [preprocessor]:

    ```toml
    [book]